JozeifWalker/Walker-Web-Development-Final-Project/README.md

 # Walker-Web-Development-Final-Project
 This  web application is a  fictional drone inventory tracker.
-This web app demonstrates the persistence of data within in a Spring framework environment.
-Also demonstrates data validation and relevant state management.
+This full stack web app demonstrates the persistence of data within  a Spring framework utilizing Spring MVC.
+Front End: HTML/CSS | Back end : Java/MYSQL